brotherdetjr/temporta/README.md

 ##### ¹ You can set the outbound portal later on your way to A, or even later when you bring the item X to B.
 [¹]:#-you-can-set-the-outbound-portal-later-on-your-way-to-a-or-even-later-when-you-bring-the-item-x-to-b
 </details>

+### Additional Details Unrelated to This Mission
+- You can go back to the future just entering an outbound portal.
+You will walk out of the inbound one.
+- However, the branch you are returning to was not "frozen", while you were traveling back in time, and you will return to its "bleeding edge" &mdash; NOT to the moment you left it.
+E.g. at midnight you jump back in time for 100 years.
+You spend there half an hour and then jump back to the future.
+You will walk out of the portal at 0:30.